 The Plan and its development

 The draft North Central London Sustainability and Transformation Plan was originally submitted in October 2016.
-In February this year we published a refreshed version to reflect the work that had taken place since the original submission.
-We made a commitment to provide a further, updated version in April 2017 to reflect further work on the implementation priorities and an update of the financial analysis underpinning the plan.
+In February 2017 we published a refreshed version to reflect the work that had taken place since the original submission.
+An updated version was published in June and reflected further work on the implementation priorities and an update of the financial analysis underpinning the plan.

-A revised public summary of the plan, written in plain English, will be published after 8 June 2017.
-It will be available on this and other partner organisation websites.
+A revised public summary of the plan, written in plain English, can be found at the bottom of this page.
+It is also available on partner organisation websites.
 This ‘reader friendly’ document is intended to help inform our community, encourage and support public engagement, and invite feedback.

 Case for Change